Khaffycodes/Grid-assignment/README.md

 # index dev

 The grid is in 4 by 3 rows and column, i added the 12 images needed to the html

+# styling

+I styled the body and created a grid.
+I also added media queries